polar-app/polar-app/docs/NOTES_DESIGN.md

 The persistence model of this is somewhat straight forward.

 When we go to mutate a block in Firestore we don't do a set on the full document.
-Instead, we use a Firestore 'field path' to set some of the field and then to use ```FieldValue.delete()``` to remove a value or just update to insert new values.
+Instead, we use a Firestore 'field path' to set some fields and then to use ```FieldValue.delete()``` to remove a value or just update to insert new values.